ibm-cloud-docs/powervs-watsonx-toolkit/overview/toolkit1-powervs-to-watsonx-integration.md

 {: toc-industry="Banking, FinancialSector, ITConsulting, Insurance, Manufacturing, Technology"}
 {: toc-compliance="AIAct, IBMCloudFFS"}

 The NLP2SQL Toolkit serves as a structured set of tools and resources, which are designed to expedite AI adoption by integrating watsonx with {{site.data.keyword.powerSys_notm}} for natural language input to SQL type scenarios.
 The NLP2SQL Toolkit, henceforth referred as Toolkit can address domain-specific inquiries, all without necessitating the acquisition of specialized expertise.
-Essentially, it is a holistic approach that is geared toward reducing the time that is spent on development.
-Amplifying the potential for reuse of existing components, and extracting valuable, actionable insights from enterprise data
+Essentially, it is a holistic approach that is geared toward reducing the time that is spent on development, amplifying the potential for reuse of existing components, and extracting valuable, actionable insights from enterprise data.
+{: shortdesc}

 The Toolkit converts simple text-based questions such as What were the top-selling products last quarter? into SQL queries that retrieve the necessary data.
 The use of this toolkit eliminates reliance on technical teams, speeding up decision-making processes and significantly cutting down on the time that is required to implement these new features to fruition.